It’s time. You didn’t think it would ever come to this point in your marriage, but you are done.

 Don’t point fingers

-During this conversation, and the weeks afterward, your husband may ask you for specific issues or situations where either of you is at fault.
+During this conversation, and during the weeks afterward, your husband may ask you for specific issues or situations where either of you is at fault.

 In reality, the fault lies with both of you at least a little bit.
 At this point, the past doesn’t matter.
 What matters is the present and the future.